pmuens/serverless-book/xx-terminologies.md

 Node package manager which makes it easier to share encapsulated code between [Node.js](http://nodejs.org) applications.

+## RDBMS

+Relational database system.
+Data is stored in a relational way which yields to less data fragmentation, but (debatable :evil:) data retrievals.

 ## Resource

 Way of grouping logic (e.g. users, posts, ...).